quobod/csvsearch/README.md

 ### _I had recently started some Python tutorials for learning and so this project is for reference_

 #### This repo is a working reference project.
-This program performs some common network reconnaisance tasks.
+This program searches CSV files and will eventually include JSON and text files.

 ---